arefyazdi4/Clean_Coder_uncle_BoB/README.md

 CHOAS
 ROBISH
 ROBERT C MARTIN INTRO
-TO IS ONE CLEAN CODING AND CLEAN ARCHITECTURE AND HWO CAN TEACH US BETTER THAN mr clean code aka uncle bob the one and only robert c martin

-founders of agile manifesto, software craftsman ship, solid, ...

 hi I am bob (no iam not XD I am aref), and by the way, thanks to every body who brought me hear that awfully nice of you(tanks to an association team)